 The Order of Discalced Carmelites, the Seculars together with the Friars and Nuns, forms the nucleus of the great Teresian Carmelite family.
 The vocation to Carmel is a gift from God, a lived experience in which we all look to the Rule of St. Albert as our fundamental inspiration.
-Each branch of the Order has its own Constitutions, which interpret the Rule for its members (OCDS Constitutions, Preface 3rd and 4th paragraphs).
+Each branch of the Order has its own Constitutions, which interpret the Rule for its members.
+(OCDS Constitutions, Preface articles 3 and 4)